ardak90/loanapp/README.md

    getClientIpAddress(HttpServletRequest request) - method used to get users Ip address

 DateUtils:
-   getTimeFrameDate(Date dateNow, long timeframe) - method used to get starting date (timeframe), after that this date used in                    query to get all loan applications from date applied and timeframe date
+   getTimeFrameDate(Date dateNow, long timeframe) - method used to get starting date (timeframe), after that this date used in                    query to get all loan applications from timeframe date to date applied
                    Example:
                    20 seconds - timeframe
                    date_applied_ > 'Fri Sep 22 12:20:32 ALMT 2017' AND date_applied_ < 'Fri Sep 22 12:20:52 ALMT 2017'